 Cats should not eat honey.
 Although one lick or so will not cause significant damage, honey and felines do not mix well.

-Though this is not toxic or poisonous for kitties, it has very little nutritional value for them and is hard to digest.
+Though this is not toxic or poisonous for kitties, it has very little nutritional value for them and is hard on the digestive system.
 This stuff is mainly sugar, which isn’t something kitties need to have in large amounts.
 Too much sugar can cause serious issues for felines.
 Their digestive tracts are not equipped to handle high-sugar foods.

 What Is Honey?